Vibe Code Audit

 Keep building with confidence

 Most people who get an audit don't stop building.
-If you want ongoing technical support as you add features, change your data model, or ship updates that touch permissions and user data, the advisory retainer keeps an experienced engineer on call.
+If you want ongoing technical support as you add features, change your data model, tighten your deploy process, or ship updates that touch permissions and user data, an advisory retainer keeps an experienced engineer on call.

 - • Async code review via GitHub.
-Submit PRs or questions, response within 1 business day
+Submit PRs or questions, get a quick turnaround

-- • Architecture guidance as you add features
+- • Architecture and workflow guidance as you add features and scale your process

-- • Security gut-checks before you ship changes that touch permissions or user data
+- • Security and deploy gut-checks before you ship changes that touch permissions or user data

 Who This Is For